revature-curriculum/pep-pythonSQL-project/README.md

 ## Background

-There are two halves in a full-stack applications: the front end, responsible for user interaction and display, and the backend, handling data storage and processing.
+There are two halves in a full-stack application: the front end, responsible for user interaction and display, and the backend, handling data storage and processing.
+In this project, we'll work on the backend, creating an application to manage data in a hypothetical call center.
+Our application will handle user accounts and calls, and provide analytics and data ordering functionality.

-In this project, we'll work on the backend, crafting an application to manage data in a hypothetical call center.
-Our application will handle user accounts and calls, providing analytics and data ordering functionality.
+The primary technologies to leverage in this project are Python, SQL, and File I/O with .csv files.
+Data will be loaded into a built-in SQLite database from existing .csv files, and analytic data will be saved into new .csv files.

 ## Database Tables